Huy-Ngo/acanban/docs/source/requirements/use-case-model.rst

 Basic Flow
 """"""""""

-1. Staff request to make a report.
+1. Staff requests to make a report.
-2. System receive the request and the result of the project.
+2. System receives the request and displays the result of the project.
-3. Staff request to make a hard copy.
+3. Staff requests to make a hard copy.
-4. System response by a document file format of the report.
+4. System responses by a document file format of the report.
-5. Staff download the file for printing purpose later.
+5. Staff downloads the file for printing purpose later.

 Alternative Flow
 """"""""""""""""

 Project has not done
-   If in step 2, Student has not provided the result, the system will display a message that the report is not ready yet and terminate the operation.
+   If in step 2, Student has not provided the result, the system will display a message that the report is not yet ready and terminate the operation.
    The system will then notify Student by sending an email or via notification bar.